Dr. Ulf Friedrich

 PhD Thesis

-• Discrete allocation in survey sampling and analytic algorithms for integer programming, Trier University, 2016.
-Reviewers: Sven de Vries (Trier University) and Alexander Martin (FAU Erlangen-Nürnberg Unversity).
+• Discrete allocation in survey sampling and analytic algorithms for integer programming, Dr. rer. nat, Trier University.
+Reviewers: Sven de Vries and Alexander Martin

 Activities